Friday, March 25, 2016

 Flavours and fun, Americans Vs Canadians

-Alejandro assisting Angelita with making mole
+Alejandro assisting Angelita with mole

-Angelita - roasting vegetables on griddle
+Angelita roasting vegetables on the griddle

-Angelita Cu Barrera was born in Campeche City as was her mother before her.
+Angelita Cu Barrera was born in Campeche City, as was her mother before her.
 Her papa was from the nearby larger city of Merida.
-She moved to Isla Mujeres about fifteen years ago, to be with her two sons Jacky and Carlos.
+She moved to Isla Mujeres about fifteen years ago to be with her two sons, Jacky and Carlos.
 Her daughter, Cristiana, and family still love living in Campeche.

 Angelita, Christy Dix, Alejandro

 And then there is four-year-old Caitlin, my favourite promising artist.
 I am reasonably certain that the drawing she confidently handed me was of our semi-famous cat, Thomas.
-Caitlin knows all about Thomas as her momma, Christy, assisted with the English/Spanish translation for our children’s book The Adventures of Thomas the Cat.
+Caitlin knows all about Thomas as her momma, Christy, assisted with the English/Spanish translation for our children’s book, The Adventures of Thomas the Cat.

-Chicken, plantains, chocolate, tomatoes, cinnamon, garlic
+Plantains, chocolate, tomatoes, cinnamon, garlic

 As for Angelita, she offers lessons on preparing traditional Mexican food, everything from enchiladas Suisas, empanadas, chilies rellenos, to tamales.
-The lessons typically take about two and a half hours, but for our unruly class it was closer to three hours from start to finish.
+The lessons typically take about two and a half hours, but for our unruly class, it was closer to three hours from start to finish.
 Angelita chatted in Spanish while she prepped the chicken, vegetables, and spices for the mole.
-Her culinary-school trained assistant, Alejandro Fernandez Heredia, worked steadily in the background preparing guacamole and Pico de Gallo, for the hungry mob.
+Her culinary-school-trained assistant, Alejandro Fernandez Heredia, worked steadily in the background preparing guacamole and Pico de Gallo for the hungry mob.

 Tim, Curt, Deanne, and Denise

-By the time Angelita had sautéed the plantains, melted the chocolate, and roasted the garlic my taste-buds were working overtime in anticipation of the finished product.
+By the time Angelita had sautéed the plantains, melted the chocolate, and roasted the garlic, my taste buds were working overtime in anticipation of the finished product.

 The next step was to grill the six chilies mulatos and three chilies anchos before pureeing.
 Wow!
 Did that cause an interesting reaction!

-Hot spicy smoke curled through the kitchen, creating coughing fits amongst the novice students, then laughter, then more coughing as we discovered that laughing causes a person to inhale large gulps of air – laden with spicy oils.
-Capsaicin the active ingredient in the pepper spray, used for self-defense, is derived from chilies.
+Hot spicy smoke curled through the kitchen, creating coughing fits amongst the novice students, then laughter, then more coughing as we discovered that laughing causes a person to inhale large gulps of air, laden with spicy oils.
+Capsaicin, the active ingredient in the pepper spray, used for self-defense, is derived from chilies.

 Alejandro plating our lunch.
 Yum!

-A few minutes later Alejandro and Angelita plated up the delicious Mole de Oaxaca over chicken, with rice and pickled onions on the side.
+A few minutes later, Alejandro and Angelita plated up the delicious Mole de Oaxaca over chicken, with rice and pickled onions on the side.
 Yum!

 I did notice when I got home that the spicy chili oil was still clinging to my clothes and hair; a quick shower and a change of clothes fixed the problem.
 Even so, I really enjoyed the cooking lesson and highly recommend the experience.